frontenddevkan/frontenddevkan/README.md

 🌱 In December 2022 - March 2023 - I worked with **Landing Page** and learn **adaptive design** when I was participant of RSSchool.
 And in this project I made the hamburger menu.
 [Repository](https://github.com/frontenddevkan/Plants_Landing).
 Also project use flexbox.

 🌱  In outamn 2022 - At first I created for my doughter for check mathmatics exersices.
-Than I changed a lot of this project and use **flexbox**, basics html and css.
-And made new design for it and prepare place for other new mini-projects with javascript code.
-[Link on repository](https://github.com/frontenddevkan/PortalForApps)
+Than I changed a lot of this project and use **flexbox**, basics **html** and **css**.
+And made new design for it and prepare place for other new mini-projects with javascript code. **[Link on repository](https://github.com/frontenddevkan/PortalForApps)**

 #### STUDYING 🔭
 - In the begining of my studying in 2022 in September I learn html, css and javascript on **[FreeCodeCump.com](freeCodeCump.com)**;